proofgov/sharepoint-ruby/README.md

 3. Build your new version (in bash console).
    `gem build sharepoint_api.gemspec`
+> NOTE: run `bundle install` and commit the changes to the Gemfile.lock before deploying a new version.

 4. Publish the gem (in bash)
    `gem push sharepoint_api-1.0.1.gem`